keithmcnulty/neo4jshell/README.md

 # neo4jshell
 Efficient querying and server management for Neo4J in R using bolt and cypher-shell.
+Requires cypher-shell to be available for querying.

 ## Installation